 Ben started out working on how local snakes deal with these invasive

-amphibians, but increasingly his work has shifted to look at the toads
+amphibians, but increasingly his work shifted to look at the toads

 themselves, and especially how they have been changed by the process of

 Another longterm postdoctoral fellow in TEAM BUFO is Dr Michael Crossland.
-Michael actually has been studying cane toads for longer than any of us, and knows more about them.
+Michael actually has been studying cane toads for longer than any of the rest of us.
 He did his Ph D at James Cook University, supervised by toad expert Professor Ross Alford.
 Michael's specialty is the ecology of the aquatic stage of the toads - the eggs and tadpoles.
-He has conducted many experimental studies, and much of his time in recent years was devoted to the pheromone-communication work.
-Michael was the person who discovered that a chemical in toad eggs attracts cannibalistic toad tadpoles - and the person who ended up identifying the exact nature of that chemical (in collaboration with other members of TEAM BUFO, especially Professor Rob Capon from the University of Queensland).
-Michael also discovered the tadpole-suppression pheromone that is the focus of a lot of our current work.
+He has conducted many experimental studies, and much of his time in recent years has been devoted to studies of chemical communication among toad tadpoles.
+Michael was the one who discovered that a chemical in toad eggs attracts cannibalistic toad tadpoles - and who ended up identifying the exact nature of that chemical (in collaboration with other members of TEAM BUFO, especially Professor Rob Capon from the University of Queensland).

 The other main group in addition to the postdocs comprises the